wp-plugins/bns-theme-add-ins/readme.txt

  * Add `BNS Theme Support`
  * Add `BNS Readme Menu Item`
  * Add `BNS Changelog Menu Item`
- * Add `BNS Plugin TextDomain` and i18n (translation) support specifically for 'bns-theme-add-ins'
+ * Add `BNS Plugin TextDomain` and i18n (translation) support specifically for this plugin using 'bns-tai' as the textdomain

 These functions make use of the (Child-)Theme name to preface menu items.